 This part of the road was built over a rock glacier.
 Recently, the glacier began melting, causing the road to slump.
 For the past few years, gravel has been added to the road almost every day, to build it back up.
 In the summer of 2021, the road was sliding down as much as 14 inches a day and it just got to be too much for road crews to keep up with the landslide.

 In August 2021, the road was closed at this point.
-A bridge will be constructed across this section of the road and construction is expected to begin in 2022.
-It could take 1 to 2 years to complete the bridge.
+A bridge will be constructed across this section of the road and construction is expected to began in 2023.
+It could take 3 years to complete the bridge.

 In 2021, we drove across this stretch of road four times.
 It is a beautiful, white-knuckle drive…a narrow gravel road, no shoulder and no guardrail, just a drop off to the river below.